Overview of Incoterms® 2020

 FOB (Free on Board)

-FOB is used for sea freight and is suitable for situations where the buyer wants control from the port onwards.
+FOB is used exclusively for sea freight and is a good fit for situations where the buyer wants control from the port of shipment onwards.

-• The buyer assumes the risk and costs from the moment the goods are loaded on board.
+• All risk and costs from the moment the goods are on board the ship.

 Read more about FOB Incoterm®.

-2. Some Incoterms® (e.g. CIF and CIP) require the seller to take out insurance for the goods.
-Choose an Incoterm® that fits your insurance and risk plan.
+2. Insurance requirements — Some Incoterms® (e.g. CIF and CIP) require the seller to arrange insurance.
+Choose one that fits your insurance and risk strategy.

-3. Assess how experienced the buyer and seller are in international trade and logistics.
-If one party has less experience, it may be advantageous to choose an Incoterm® where the other party takes on more responsibility.
+3. Experience levels — Consider how experienced both parties are in international trade.
+If one party has less experience, it may make sense for the other to take on more responsibility.

-4. If one of the parties does not have access to reliable logistics partners, you may consider choosing an Incoterm® where the other party is responsible for transport.
+4. Access to logistics partners — If one party doesn't have access to reliable carriers, it may be worth choosing an Incoterm® where the other party handles transport.

-5. For goods with special requirements, such as temperature-sensitive products, you should choose an Incoterm® that gives you control over the transport conditions.
+5. Special cargo requirements — For goods with specific needs — such as temperature-sensitive products — choose an Incoterm® that gives you control over transport conditions.

-By considering these factors, you can choose the Incoterm® that best distributes responsibility, risk and costs between the buyer and seller.
-This allows you to minimise the risk of delays, misunderstandings and errors.
+Taking all of these into account will help you choose the Incoterm® that best distributes responsibility, risk and cost between you and your trading partner — and minimise the chances of delays, misunderstandings or errors along the way.

 We hope you find our Incoterms® overview useful.
-If you have any questions about these, please feel free to reach out.
+If you have any questions, don't hesitate to reach out.

 Thank you for reading.